JavaIsPain/bevy_streaming_example/README.md

 - Server Side Rendering + Video Stream

 The game itself is just going to be a controllable swarm simulation - each play will be able to move their swarms around, and all player's should see the same movement being replicated across.
 The swarms should act deterministically, and the client should run in browser.

+## Licenses
+The project is licensed under both MIT and Apache 2.
+For details please look at the LICENSES folder.